samuelmeuli/action-maven-publish/README.md

 In your project's GitHub repository, go to Settings → Secrets.
 On this page, set the following variables:

-- `gpgPrivateKey`: The GPG base64-encoded private key you use to sign the published artifacts:
+- `gpg_private_key`: The GPG base64-encoded private key you use to sign the published artifacts:
   - Run `gpg --list-secret-keys` and locate the key you'd like to use.
 Copy its ID
   - Export and encode the key with `gpg -a --export-secret-keys KEY_ID | base64` (and replace `KEY_ID` with the ID you copied)
-- `gpgPassphrase`: The passphrase for the exported GPG key
+- `gpg_passphrase`: The passphrase for the exported GPG key
-- `ossrhUsername`: Your Sonatype OSSRH username (not the email address!)
+- `ossrh_username`: Your Sonatype OSSRH username (not the email address!)
-- `ossrhPassword`: Your Sonatype OSSRH password
+- `ossrh_password`: Your Sonatype OSSRH password

 These secrets will be passed as environment variables into the action, allowing it to do the deployment for you.